MISP/misp-website/_pages/download.md

 - [MISP ansible](https://github.com/juju4/ansible-MISP) An ansible role to setup a MISP instance.

+### AutoMISP

+- [AutoMISP is shell script](https://github.com/da667/AutoMISP) to automatically install MISP and misp-modules together on Ubuntu 16.04 or 18.04.

+### misp-cloud - Cloud-ready images of MISP

+- [misp-cloud](https://github.com/MISP/misp-cloud) - The objective of this project is to deliver cloud-ready images of MISP for testing purposes.
+AWS is currently supported.

 ## License

 The MISP software is an open source and free software released under the [AGPL](https://github.com/MISP/MISP/blob/2.4/LICENSE) (Affero General Public License).
 We are committed to ensure that MISP will remain a free and open source project on the long-run.